What are the best headphones to use with hearing aids?

 Not all solutions are suitable for you: depending on the way you use them and the type of hearing loss you have, different models of headphones are available for you to choose from.

-For in the ear (ITE) hearing aids
+Headphones for in the ear (ITE) hearing aids

-The In-the-ear (ITE) hearing aids are small, light and almost invisible and have the receiver positioned inside the ear canal.
+In-the-ear (ITE) hearing aids are small, light and almost invisible and have the receiver positioned inside the ear canal.
 Under-chin radio headsets may be the ideal solution for those who use ITE hearing aid.
 They can be connected via Bluetooth to your computer, TV, radio or smartphone without wires, so you can move around freely.
 Also, there are under-chin headphone models where sound is transmitted directly to the hearing aids.

-For behind the ear (BTE) hearing aids
+Headphones for behind the ear (BTE) hearing aids

 The behind-the-ear hearing aids are indicated for medium to severe hearing sensitivity and are placed behind the ear conveying the sound inside the ear canal via a transparent tube connected to an earphone.
 For this type of hearing aid, the best solution is over-the-ear headphones which cover the ears completely: they enhance the sounds of the TV or hi-fi system, are wireless and easy to use.